TRUE LOVE WAITS

 Sun (The Other Thom)

 The role of the Sun is played by the intensely creative Thom Gill.
 His vocals are fed through a visualizer that shows the components of each note as if they were separate planets revolve in epicycles along each other’s orbits.
 This is similar to the (incorrect!) geocentric model of the solar system proposed by Ptolemy.
 In this mapping, a pure tone produces a circle while more complex tones may produce a circle with one or many smaller loops or wiggles.
 The noisy, inharmonic sound of a harsh consonant produces a speckled pattern.
-Together, they seem to produce a sequence of exploding stars and supernova remnants.
+Together, they seem to form a sequence of exploding stars and supernova remnants.